María Pedraza: Career

 Her second project as an actress was playing Alison Parker, daughter of the British ambassador to Spain, in the Atresmedia series Money Heist.
-The subsequent purchase of it by Netflix earned the actress both national and international recognition.
+The subsequent purchase of the series by Netflix earned the actress both national and international recognition.
 At the beginning of 2018, Pedraza's participation in the second Netflix original Spanish series entitled Élite was announced, with fellow Money Heist cast members Miguel Herrán and Jaime Lorente.